voutasaurus/locker/README.md

 ## Locker

-An better user experience for Kubernetes secrets.
+A better user experience for Kubernetes secrets.

 ## Project Status